thebonejuice/website-template/README.md

 # website-template
 This website template is to be used for the numerous amounts of interviews and projects needed to show off our skills.
-Whether we need to become our own business or we need to show it to a lovely and very handsome/beautiful recruiter who is very much willing to hire us so we can finally prove our dad wrong.
+Whether we need to become our own business or we need to show it to a lovely and very handsome/beautiful recruiter who is very much willing to hire us so we can finally get off our feet and explore the tech career landscape.
+(Also prove our dad wrong.)

 Photo and art cred goes to: